embedded-office/canopen-website/docs/api/emergency.md

+---
+title: EMCY Component API Reference
+description: This free CANopen Stack support an unlimited number of EMCY error codes in your CANopen device.
+---

 # Emergency

 The emergency component provides an interface to the emergency history in the object dictionary and handles the emergency message transmission to the CANopen network.